nobodyPerfecZ/discord-bot/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Propose a new feature or an improvement for the project.
 title: "[FEATURE] <Brief summary of the issue>"
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

-## Description ##
-Explain in detail what the requested feature is and how it would work.

-## Use Cases ##
-Provide specific examples of how users would utilize this feature.

-## Additional Information ##
+## Summary

-(If possible:) Here you can include additional information about the implementation or the feature itself.
+Provide a brief summary of the feature request in one or two sentences.

-## Priority ##
+## Benefits

-Indicate the priority level of this request (e.g. High, Medium, Low).
+Why would this feature be useful?